davobutt/weld/README.md

 # Weld

-A proxy server service which can be used for integration testing.
+A proxy server service which can be used for integration testing written in [node.js][node]

 Weld has a RESTful api which can be used to programmatically set up, interogate and tear down proxy servers.

-Weld is written in [node.js][node]
+It comes with a middleware layer which parses and stores JSON.
+By default this cache is in redis.
+Different middleware applications can be written and added in the conventional way using [connect](http://www.senchalabs.org/connect/).

   [node]: https://github.com/joyent/node